Montevideo City Torque

-Montevideo City Torque is a Uruguayan football club based in Montevideo.
-The club currently plays in the Uruguayan Primera División, the first division of Uruguayan league system, having achieved promotion to the Primera División for the first time ahead of the 2018 season.
+The Montevideo City Torque is an Uruguayan football club based in Montevideo.
+The Torque currently play in the Uruguayan Primera División, having achieved promotion to the first tier the previous season.

-Founded in 2007 as Club Atlético Torque, the club has been owned by the City Football Group (CFG) since April 2017, which eventually resulted in the change to the club's name in 2020.
+Founded in 2007 as Club Atlético Torque, the club has been owned since April 2017 by the City Football Group, a subsidiary of Abu Dhabi United Group.
 Montevideo City Torque shares ties with teams such as Manchester City, New York City and Melbourne City, as clubs that are also owned by CFG.

 History

 Club Atlético Torque were founded on 26 December 2007 by Cancún-based Uruguayan businessman Raúl Aquino Reynoso, building on a vision of achieving glory from scratch.
 To help him build his dream, Aquino contacted Marcelo Yaurreche, an electromechanic by trade, who had blogged on the concept of sporting ventures.
 Yaurreche's line of work ultimately went on to inspire the name of the team through the mechanical principle of torque as an indication of strength.
 The nascent club's first season of competition was played in the local Liga de Punta Carretas.